What Education Is Needed for College Professors?

 Most postsecondary institutions seek college professors who hold the top degree available in their subject of interest, which is usually a Doctor of Philosophy (Ph.D.).
 Other types of doctorate degrees, from the Doctor of Education (Ed.D.) to the Doctor of Musical Arts (D.M.A.), also show a high level of expertise.

-The U.S. Bureau of Labor Statistics reports that obtaining a doctoral degree takes about six years of study, plus the time spent earning lower-level degrees.
+The U.S. Bureau of Labor Statistics reports that obtaining a doctoral degree takes about three years of study, plus the time spent earning lower-level degrees.
 While colleges prefer to hire professors who have doctoral degrees for full-time, tenure-track positions, they do sometimes hire students working towards doctorate degrees for assistant professor or part-time instructor jobs.

 Additional Educational Qualifications